How we work

 To ensure ERP’s ability to engage at the highest level and communicate agreed priorities effectively, yearly “CEO forums” are additionally constituted from a representative subset of members relevant to the specific topic.
 This also enhances visibility of, and support for ERPs activities within member organisations.

 ERP meets quarterly in plenary, providing the primary forum to discuss critical issues around UK energy RDD&D, and to consider and agree publication of reports or other work.

-Sub-groups of ERP members steer project work undertaken by the Analysis Team, with additional input from a wide range of external stakeholders.
+Sub-groups of ERP members steer project work, with additional input from a wide range of external stakeholders.
 Workshops and conferences are often used to gather evidence or to present and disseminate findings.
 Project outputs include published reports, submissions of evidence to consultations and high-level briefings to Government.

-The Analysis Team carries out and coordinates the day-to-day activities of ERP including the production and, where appropriate, the commissioning and dissemination of reports and position papers.
-It develops and manages wider relationships with other organisations and individuals to increase the breadth of experience upon which ERP can call.
+The Analysis Team (which was disbanded in October 2017) carried out and coordinated the day-to-day activities of ERP including the production and, where appropriate, the commissioning and dissemination of reports and position papers.
+It developed and managed wider relationships with other organisations and individuals.

 ERP seeks to influence through its members in their respective individual roles and capacities and by communicating views more widely to other stakeholders and decision makers.
 By supporting and maintaining dialogue and engagement, at the highest levels, across the public and private sector, ERP has a significant opportunity and ability to address the challenges being faced across the energy research and innovation chain.
 Its structure and capacity allows expert analysis, external stakeholder engagement and, in following up of key outputs and recommendations, ensures traction.